anthonysharpy/net-book/README.md

 ## Installation and Configuration

-In order to run the program, you may need to follow all or some of the below steps.
+In order to run the program, you may need to follow the steps below.
 Note that these might not work on all versions of Linux.

 ### Install dependencies